Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 FAO Squadron 42 Recruits.

-Welcome to February’s Squadron 42 development report.
-Enclosed you will find details on the latest progress made across the campaign, including enemy creatures, saving and loading, and naval behaviors.
+Welcome to March’s Squadron 42 development report.
+Enclosed you will find details on the latest progress made across the campaign, including buddy AI, space mines, and augmented reality tech.

 Thank you for your continued support of Squadron 42.